Flabbyaxe272/recipebook/docs/recipes/breakfast-sausage-mix.md

 2. Using the fine blade of a grinder, grind the pork.
 3. Form into 1-inch rounds.
 4. Refrigerate and use within 1 week or freeze for up to 3 months.
-5. For immediate use, sauté patties over medium-low heat in a non-stick pan.
+5. For immediate use, saut&#233; patties over medium-low heat in a non-stick pan.
-6. Sauté until brown and cooked through, approximately 10 to 15 minutes.
+6. Saut&#233; until brown and cooked through, approximately 10 to 15 minutes.